About me#

 Project: Hypervisor Fuzzing#

-• ViDeZZo, paper, IEEE SP'23, intra- and inter-message dependencies, libFuzzer, QEMU/VirtualBox, 28 new bugs
+• ViDeZZo, paper, IEEE S&P'23, intra- and inter-message dependencies, libFuzzer, QEMU/VirtualBox, 28 new bugs

-• ViDeZZo LLVM Project, forked from LLVM Project 13, instrumentation and libFuzzer for ViDeZZo
+• ViDeZZo LLVM Project forked from LLVM Project 13, instrumentation and libFuzzer for ViDeZZo

-• buildroot-external-packages, PoC and exploit template
+• buildroot-external-packages, PoC, and exploit template

-• HyperPill, paper, USENIX Security'24 (Best Paper), taking snapshot at VM-Exit, libFuzzer, QEMU, Hyper-V, and macOS Virtualization Framework, 26 new bugs
+• HyperPill, paper, USENIX Security'24 (Best Paper), taking a snapshot at VM-Exit, libFuzzer, QEMU, Hyper-V, and macOS Virtualization Framework, 26 new bugs

 Project: Network Protocol Fuzzing#